Last updated on February 20th, 2025 at 04:06 pm

 It kind of feels a bit like you are knitting because of adding the loops onto the crochet hook, yet at the same time, you are only using one crochet hook to achieve these results.
 The stitch is a close weave and is great for dishcloths, spa washcloths, pot holders, pillows, cowls, baby washcloth, and much more.

 Notice how this forms a close knit looking crochet stitch?
-I love the easy texture that this provides.
+I love the beautiful texture that this creates.
 Some folks may not understand when I say “it feels wonderful”; however, I am betting that you understand if you work with your hands and yarn.
 Sometimes, there is a certain feel to a crochet pattern that is just lovely.
 This, to me is one of those stitches.

 Notice how there is a weaved look to the backside of the work.
 This may look difficult; however, it is not as hard as you may think.
 It is a unique type of fabric that is formed with this crochet method.